OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 ### Modify `_makeRemoteRequest` for your own solution

 The `_makeRemoteRequest` function calls `_fetchFromRemoteService` which, as you'll see later, is just a mock representing the remote service.
 This makes it easier to study and run the code in this article.
-But when you want to use this code for an actual remote service you should make the following changes:
+But when you want to use this code for an actual remote service you should make the following changes.

 - Decide how to serialize the batch operations over the network.
 For example, you may want to put the array into a JSON body.
 - Instead of calling `_fetchFromRemoteService` you need to make the actual network call to the remote service passing the batch of operations.